 Volunteering on a Human Rights Placement in Tanzania

 Our Human Rights office in Tanzania primarily works with women’s groups and a juvenile centre, providing support to those who have faced human rights violations and educating them on relevant legal matters.

-Our partner NGO also concentrates on helping women, especially widows who have faced injustice, although they do offer assistance to many other people in need.
-Much of their work involves helping individuals claim their property and inheritance rights.
+Our partner NGO also concentrates on helping women, especially widows who have faced injustice - although they do aid many other people in need.
+Much of their work involves assisting individuals to claim their property and inheritance rights.

 This placement is open to all volunteers with an interest in legal matters and human rights, whether you’re a law student looking to gain legal experience, a student considering a career in law or a graduate or legal professional in search of practical international experience.